mk12/sicp/notes/notes.md

 - The general form of a procedure definition is `(define (<name> <formal parameters>) <body>)`.
 - If the body contains more than one expression, each is evaluated in sequence and the value of the last one is returned.

-### The substitution model for procedure application
+### The Substitution Model for Procedure Application

 This is the substation model: